 I waited patiently, hoping with every fiber of my being that this would work.
 July 9thcame and went with no success whatsoever in the infusion.
 I cursed everyone at that point.
 No way could this not work.
 Why?
 Why?
 Why?
 I called my GI and we talked for about an hour regarding possible options.
 Clinical trials were out of the question for me; I have no interest in being a guinea pig or risking the possibility of a placebo.
 He asked what I thought about surgery and I said I had considered it recently.
 “I’d like to give you a colonoscopy to see if the Remicade is working at all, and then we can talk about the next step.”

-Wishing all the best to you and your families!
+Wishing all the best to you and your families in your own quests to better health!